Human Resources Modernization

 • Change in dependent eligibility

-All qualifying life events are listed on the change form
+All qualifying life events are listed on the Change Form (PDF).

 *You must request changes within 31 days of the event.